Uncategorized

 Special Review Requirements

 Some properties require additional reviews: historic preservation, environmental impact, traffic studies, or special district approvals.
-These add time to the process.
+These add time to the permitting process.

 Solution: Identify special requirements during due diligence.
 Account for additional review time in project schedules.
+If you’re building in Atlanta, our guide on commercial construction in Atlanta GA covers the city’s special district requirements in detail.

 Interdepartmental Coordination